-A machine image is a Compute Engine resource that stores all the configuration, metadata, permissions, and data from one or more disks required to create a Virtual machine (VM) instance.
-You can use a machine image in many system maintenance scenarios, such as instance creation, backup and recovery, and instance cloning.
+A machine image is a Compute Engine resource that stores all the configuration, metadata, permissions, and data from multiple disks of a virtual machine (VM) instance.
+You can use a machine image in many system maintenance, backup and recovery, and instance cloning scenarios.

 When to use a machine image

 |Multiple disk backup||Yes||No||No||No|

 From the preceding table, you can see that machine images are the most ideal resources for the following use cases:

 Machine images support backups at the VM instance level.
 Disks are backed up as differential snapshots.

 When a machine image is used to copy disks, Compute Engine guarantees that the data across disks is captured in a crash-consistent manner at a given time.
 Compute Engine uses globally consistent timestamps to ensure this guarantee.
 This consistency is critical if your VM instance is running and you want to ensure that the backup point across disks is maintained.
 When the backup point across disks is maintained, you can return to the same point in time across disks when you restore a machine image.